jojozhuang/jojozhuang.github.io/_posts/2016-09-15-install-docker-toolboxand-kitematic-on-mac.md

 * You can open a Docker-CLI terminal by clicking the whale button at the left bottom corner.

 ### 4.3 Login
-If you've already have a docker ID, you can use it to login now.
+If you've already registered a docker ID, you can use it to login now.
 ![MIME Type](/public/pics/2016-09-15/login.png)
 Switch to My Repos tab, the images on your Docker Hub will show here.
 ![MIME Type](/public/pics/2016-09-15/myrepos.png)